Volume 16, Number 1, 2015 Abstracts

 This paper reviews the paradigm of financial decision making as being oblivious to sentiments such as blind trust.
 It is based on a recent neurobiological study in which participants' brains were scanned using functional magnetic resonance imaging (fMRI) technology.
 The study was devised on the tenets of the consolidated model of financial predation (CMFP).
 It is shown that participants do not target profit maximization concurrently with cost minimization when put in a situation of blind trust.
 Trust is revealed as a multidimensional construct having mathematical links with other constructs such as perceived predation, cooperation and reward.

-Under-Reaction to Repurchase Announcements
+Investor Inattention and Under-Reaction to Repurchase Announcements

 Lee-Young Cheng - Minhsiung, Chaiyi, Taiwan, R.O.C.